CuberQAQ/zepp-transfer-file/readme.md

 Polyfill of @zos/ble/transfer-file API for ZeppOS 2.0/2.1 device.

-Corrently not support segmented download, "progress" event or cancel sending task.
+Corrently not support "progress" event or cancel sending task.

 Some api were not tested.
 I don't know whether it could work correctly.